dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### MeshOpCount: WORD

 Tells how many MeshOps there are.
 MeshOps are a method for LOD.
 They are used if "Level of Detail" is toggled to "ON" in some clients.
 They are basically a list of instructions of how to decimate the orignal mesh, based on distance from the mesh.
 Only mob models really have MeshOps.
 I am not sure they work on object or zone terrain DmSpriteDef2 meshes.
+Depending on the MeshOpType field, the first 4 bytes of an entry will either be 2 successive WORDs (MeshOpType 1 to 3) or a FLOAT (MeshOpType 4).
+The types will be detailed futher in the MeshOpType description further below.

 #### FloatingPointScale: WORD